canonical/launchpad-manual/docs/developer/how-to/common-development-tasks/database-schema-changes-process.rst

 Hot patches
 ~~~~~~~~~~~

-:ref:`live-database-patching` explains how hot-patching works and what sorts of
+:ref:`database-patching` explains how hot-patching works and what sorts of
 things we can hot-patch.
 It's the authority — we may be able to hot-patch more
 as our tooling improves.